devfile/registry/README.md

 # registry
-Devfile registry - storing contents of the public devfile registry hosted at https://registry.devfile.io.
+Devfile registry - storing contents of the public community, OCI-based devfile registry hosted at https://registry.devfile.io.

 The public registry is updated weekly, by 12pm EST Wednesdays, with any updated stacks in this repository.